This post may contain affiliate links. Please see disclosure policy here.

 - Beat until creamy and a smooth spreading consistency.

-- After applying the crumb coat, pop the cake back in the freezer for about 30 minutes so the crumb coat will firm up.
-Add the final layer of frosting and garnish with slices of orange.
+- Pop the cake back in the freezer for about 30 minutes so the crumb coat will firm up.

 - Don’t over mix the batter after adding the flour for a more tender cake.